RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Cause:*   The `Read` class (`RiverArchitect/.site_packages/riverpy/cInputOutput.py`) or `make_sub_condition` (`GetStarted/fSubCondition`) raise this error when the data from the provided workbook or Raster, respectively, cannot be processed.
     - *Remedy:*
         + `riverpy`: Ensure that the provided workbook respects the input requirements described in the instructions of the applied module.
-        + `Gestarted/fSubCondition`: Verify the consistency of the Rasters in the source condition and make sure that no other program is using data from the source condition.
+        + `GetStarted/fSubCondition`: Verify the consistency of the Rasters in the source condition and make sure that no other program is using data from the source condition.

 - **`ERROR: Could not read source project (...)`**
     - *Cause:*   A module cannot find a project for mapping when it tries to open `aprx_origin = arcpy.mp.ArcGISProject(self.ref_lyt_dir + "module_name.aprx")`.
-    - *Remedy:*  Ensure that the source project `aprx_origin` exists (quoted in ERROR-message brackets) and not opened in any other application (e.g., close *ArcPro*).
+    - *Remedy:*  Ensure that the source project `aprx_origin` exists (quoted in ERROR-message brackets) and not opened in any other application (e.g., close *ArcGIS Pro*).
 If the source (origin) project is missing, re-download it from the [source code][sourcecode].

  - **`ERROR: Could not retrieve reach coordinates.`**
     - *Cause:*   The automated terrain modification with grading and/or widen features in the `modification_manager(self, feat_id)` function of the `ModifyTerrain()` class (`ModifyTerrain/cModifyTerrain.py`) or the `make_volume_diff_rasters(self)` function of the `VolumeAssessment()` class (`VolumeAssessment/cVolumeAssessment.py`) raise this error when the reach extents defined in `ModifyTerrain/.templates/computation_extents.xlsx` are not readable.
 In particular, the command `self.reader.get_reach_coordinates(self.reaches.dict_id_int_id[self.current_reach_id])` caused the error.